janse180/dynamiccluster/deploy.md

       plugin:
         name: dynamiccluster.salt.SaltChecker

-a script to be executed after cloud provisioning is finished (VM state in the cloud becomes ACTIVE) it takes two parameters which are the hostname of the VM, the IP of the VM and its name in dynamic torque
+A script can be executed after cloud provisioning is finished (VM state in the cloud becomes ACTIVE in OpenStack or Running in AWS)
+It takes three parameters which are the hostname of the VM, the IP of the VM and its name in dynamic torque.
+This is optional.

-    #post_vm_provision_command: /the/path/some.sh {0} {1} {2}
+    post_vm_provision_command: /the/path/some.sh {0} {1} {2}

-a script to be executed after a VM is destroyed from the cloud it takes two parameters which are the hostname of the VM, the IP of the VM and its name in dynamic torque
+A script can be executed after a VM is destroyed from the cloud.
+It takes three parameters which are the hostname of the VM, the IP of the VM and its name in dynamic torque This is optional.

-    #post_vm_destroy_command: /the/path/some.sh {0} {1} {2}
+    post_vm_destroy_command: /the/path/some.sh {0} {1} {2}

-## cluster
+## Cluster specific variables

+Dynamic cluster supports Torque and SGE. _type_ defines which one to use.

+    cluster:
       type: torque
       config:
+        ...

+Or

+    cluster:
+      type: sge
+      config:
+        ...

+Several variables in config are common:

+A list of queues that dynamic cluster cares about.

     queue_to_monitor:
       - short
       - long

-    # the number of queued jobs to keep in memory for display
+The number of queued jobs to keep in memory for display.
+Because a queue can have thousands of jobs pending, we only display a certain number.

     queued_job_number_to_display: 30

+A script can be executed after adding a node to the cluster.
+It takes two parameters which are the hostname of the VM and the IP of the VM This is optional.

+    post_add_node_command: /the/path/some.sh {0} {1}

+A script can be executed after removing a node from the cluster.
+It takes two parameters which are the hostname of the VM and the IP of the VM This is optional.

+    post_remove_node_command: /the/path/some.sh {0} {1}

+Variables related to cluster commands are cluster specific.
+They can stay as it is because they are used by the code.
+The admin just needs adjust the path accordingly.

+### Torque variables

-    # the command to query jobs in the queue
-    #  it must return data in XML format (-x)
+The command to query jobs in the queue. it must return data in XML format (-x).

     qstat_command: /usr/bin/qstat -x -t

-    # the command to run pbsnodes command with differnt options
+The command to run pbsnodes command with different options.
+It must return data in XML format (-x).
-    #  it takes two parameters, the option and the hostname of the VM
+It takes two parameters, the option and the hostname of the VM:

-    #    -x query node's details
+* -x query node's details
-    #    -o hold node (set it to offline)
+* -o hold node (set it to offline)
-    #    -c release node (clear OFFLINE)
+* -c release node (clear OFFLINE)

-    #  it must return data in XML format (-x)
-    pbsnodes_command: /usr/bin/pbsnodes {0} {1}
+<pre><code>pbsnodes_command: /usr/bin/pbsnodes {0} {1}</code></pre>

-    # the command to add a new node to torque
-    #  it takes one parameter which is the hostname of the VM
+The command to add a new node to torque.
+It takes one parameter which is the hostname of the VM.

     add_node_command: /usr/bin/qmgr -c "create node {0}"

-    # the command to check node state in maui
-    #  it takes one parameter which is the hostname of the VM
+The command to check node state in maui.
+It takes one parameter which is the hostname of the VM.

     check_node_command: /usr/bin/checknode {0}

-    # the command to delete node from torque
-    #  it takes one parameter which is the hostname of the VM
+The command to delete node from torque.
+It takes one parameter which is the hostname of the VM.

     remove_node_command: /usr/bin/qmgr -c "delete node {0}"

-    # the command to set a property to node in torque
-    #  it takes three parameters {0} is the hostname of the VM, {1} is the name of the property, {2} is the value of the property
+The command to set a property to node in torque.
+It takes three parameters: {0} is the hostname of the VM, {1} is the name of the property, {2} is the value of the property.

     set_node_command: /usr/bin/qmgr -c "set node {0} {1} {2} {3}"

-    # the command to get jobs' priorities
+The command to get jobs' priorities.

     diagnose_p_command: /usr/bin/diagnose -p

-    # the command to show reservations of a node
+The command to show reservations of a node.

     showres_command: /usr/bin/showres -n | grep {0}

-    # the command to set account_string to a node
+The command to set account_string to a node.

     setres_command: /usr/bin/setres {0} {1} {2}

-    # the command to unset account_string in a node
+The command to unset account_string in a node.

     releaseres_command: /usr/bin/releaseres `/usr/bin/showres -n | grep User | grep {0} | grep {1} | awk '{{print $3}}' `

-    # the command to delete a job
+The command to delete a job.

     delete_job_command: /usr/bin/qdel -p {0}

-    # the command to send a signal to a job
+The command to send a signal to a job.

     signal_job_command: /usr/bin/qsig -s {0} {1}

-    # a script to be executed after adding a node to Torque (just before setting it to online)
-    #  it takes two parameters which are the hostname of the VM and the IP of the VM
-    #post_add_node_command: /the/path/some.sh {0} {1}

-    # a script to be executed after removing a node from Torque (after it is destroyed from the cloud)
-    #  it takes two parameters which are the hostname of the VM and the IP of the VM
-    #post_remove_node_command: /the/path/some.sh {0} {1}

-## cluster

-  type: sge
-  config:
-    queue_to_monitor:
-      - short
-      - long
-    # the number of queued jobs to keep in memory for display
-    queued_job_number_to_display: 30
+### SGE variables

-    # the command to query jobs in the queue
-    #  it must return data in XML format (-xml)
+The command to query jobs in the queue.
+It must return data in XML format (-xml)

     qstat_command: /opt/sge/bin/lx-amd64/qstat -xml -r

-    # the command to run qhost command with differnt options
-    #  it takes two parameters to query only one host, "-h hostname"
+The command to run qhost command with differnt options.
+The two parameters are "-h hostname", if present it will query only one host.

     qhost_command: /opt/sge/bin/lx-amd64/qhost -q -j -xml {0} {1}

-    # the command to modify hostgroup in sge, used when adding or removing a node
+The command to modify hostgroup in sge, used when adding or removing a node.
-    #  it takes three parameters which are -aattr/-dattr, the hostname of the VM and the group name
+It takes three parameters which are -aattr/-dattr, the hostname of the VM and the group name

     hostgroup_command: /opt/sge/bin/lx-amd64/qconf {0} hostgroup hostlist {1} {2}

-    # the command to enable/disable all queue in a node
+The command to enable/disable all queue in a node.
-    #  it takes two parameters which are -e(enable)/-d(disable) and the hostname of the VM
+It takes two parameters which are -e(enable)/-d(disable) and the hostname of the VM

     qmod_command: /opt/sge/bin/lx-amd64/qmod {0} *@{1}

-    # the command to delete node from torque
+The command to delete node from torque.
-    #  it takes one parameter which is the hostname of the VM
+It takes one parameter which is the hostname of the VM

     remove_node_command: /opt/sge/bin/lx-amd64/qconf -de {0}

-    # the command to set slots in a queue for a node
+The command to set slots in a queue for a node.
-    #  it takes one parameter which are the number of slots, queue name and the hostname of the VM
+It takes one parameter which are the number of slots, queue name and the hostname of the VM

     set_slots_command: /opt/sge/bin/lx-amd64/qconf -rattr queue slots {0} {1}@{2}

-    # the command to unset slots in a queue for a node before removing this node
+The command to unset slots in a queue for a node before removing this node.
-    #  it takes one parameter which are queue name and the hostname of the VM
+It takes one parameter which are queue name and the hostname of the VM

     unset_slots_command: /opt/sge/bin/lx-amd64/qconf -purge queue slots {0}@{1}

-    # the command to run qconf -spl command
+The command to run qconf -spl command

     qconf_spl_command: /opt/sge/bin/lx-amd64/qconf -spl

-    # the command to run qconf -sp command to get allocation rule
+The command to run qconf -sp command to get allocation rule

     qconf_sp_command: /opt/sge/bin/lx-amd64/qconf -sp {0} | grep allocation_rule | awk '{{print $2}}'

-    # the command to run qdel -f command to force deletion of a dead job
+The command to run qdel -f command to force deletion of a dead job

     qdel_command: /opt/sge/bin/lx-amd64/qdel -f {0}

-## cloud
+## Cloud variables

-  os-res:
+The cloud section specifies cloud resources.
+Each resource can be an openstack resource or an AWS resource, which is set in _type_.
+They have some variables in common.

+Reservation speficies the limitation when a resource is added.
+The limitation can restrict the resource to a queue, an account string, or a property.

+For Torque:

+* queue reservation is achieved by using maui's "setres -q" command, which reserves the worker node for a particular queue.
+* account reservation is achieved by using maui's "setres -a" command, which reserves the worker node for an account string.
+To use this worker node, the user needs to add "-A" to qsub command.
+* property reservation is achieved by setting a property to the worker node in Torque.

+For SGE:

+* queue reservation is achieved by adding the node to slots of a queue.
+* account reservation is achieved by adding the node to a hostgroup.
+* property reservation is not used.

+When a job is submitted to the queue, Dynamic Cluster matches job requirements with resource reservation to find a suitable resource.
+Then a worker node will be launched using this resource.

+Quantity defines the minimum number and maximum number of worker nodes in this resource.

+Priority sets the priority of the resource, lower number goes first.
+If multiple resources are suitable for a job, the highest priority one will be chosen.
+If they have the same priority, the one with less worker nodes will be chosen.

+    resource-name:
-    type: openstack
+      type: openstack/aws
       reservation:
         queue:
         account:
         property:
       quantity:
         min:
         max:
       priority:
       config:
+        ...

+### OpenStack specific variables

+Dynamic cluster uses Nova API to talk to OpenStack.

+Username of user's openstack account

       username:

+Password of user's openstack account

       password:

+Project (or tenant) of user's openstack account

       project:

+Image UUID

       image_uuid:

+Flavor of worker node, e.g. m1.small

       flavor:

+OpenStack's auth URL (Keystone URL)

       auth_url:

+SSH key name

       key_name:

+Security groups, in list

       security_groups:

+Avaiablility zone, if multi-zones are available, each zone is one resource.

       availability_zone:

+Prefix of instance name, this is used to get all instances for the resource.
+Please use a different name for each resource.

       instance_name_prefix:

+User-data script file

       userdata_file:

-  aws-res:
-    type: aws
-    reservation:
-      queue:
-      account:
-      property:
-    quantity:
-      min:
-      max:
-    priority:
-    config:
+### AWS specific variables

+Dynamic Cluster uses boto to talk to AWS.

+Access key ID of user's AWS account

       access_key_id:

+Secret access key of user's AWS account

       secret_access_key:

+Image ID

       image_id:

+Instance type

       instance_type:

+Region name

-      region_name: ap-southeast-2
+      region_name:

+SSH key name

       key_name:

+Security groups, must use ID if subnet_id is used

       security_groups:

+Availability zone

       availability_zone:

+Subnet ID

       subnet_id:

+Boolean variable, specifies whether assigns a public IP to the instance

       use_public_ip_address:

+Prefix of instance name

       instance_name_prefix:

+User-data script file

       userdata_file:

-      validate_certs: False
+Spot price

       spot_bid:

+Timeout of Spot price

       spot_timeout:

-      #proxy:
-      #proxy_port:
+HTTP proxy hostname (optional)

+      proxy:

+HTTP proxy port (optional)

+      proxy_port:

-## plugins
+## Plugin section

+Dynamic cluster supports plugins.
+A plugin runs as a thread in main process.

+Currently there is only one plugin.

+The graphite plugin sends the number of worker nodes and cores to graphite every minute.

     graphite:
       class_name: dynamiccluster.graphite.GraphiteReporter
       arguments:
         hostname: localhost
         port: 2003
         prefix: headnode.dynamiccluster

-## logging
+## Logging section

+Dynamic cluster uses python's built-in logging module for logs.

+Log level.

+* 0 ERROR
+* 1 WARNING
+* 2 INFO
-    log_level: 3
+* 3 DEBUG

+<pre><code>log_level: 3</code></pre>

+Path of log file

     log_location: /tmp/dynamiccluster.log

+Log format

     log_format: "%(asctime)s - %(levelname)s - %(processName)s - %(threadName)s - %(message)s"

+Maximum size of log file, it will rotate if exceeds and keep recent 3 rotated logs.

     log_max_size: 2097152